coderj001/lazypost/README.md

 ## LazyPost

-A simple terminal UI for Http client
+A simple terminal UI for Http client similar to Postman.